liansigawi/Multiple-Choice-Test/README.md

 Do you want to play again? (yes/no):

 ---
-##🧠 Concepts Practiced
+## 🧠 Concepts Practiced
-Object-Oriented Programming (OOP)
+-Object-Oriented Programming (OOP)

-Arrays and String manipulation
+-Arrays and String manipulation

-Randomization
+-Randomization

-Console I/O and input validation
+-Console I/O and input validation

-Basic game loop structure
+-Basic game loop structure